-The Haughton River Floodplain Upgrade project includes safety and flood resilience upgrades to 13.5km of the Bruce Highway at Giru (midway between Ayr and Townsville).
-The project scope includes construction of 5 bridges and 2 cane rail overpasses, intersection upgrades and installation of wide centreline treatments.
+The Haughton River Floodplain Upgrade project included safety and flood resilience upgrades to 13.5km of the Bruce Highway at Giru (midway between Ayr and Townsville).
+The project scope included construction of 5 bridges and 2 cane rail overpasses, upgrading intersections and installing wide centreline treatments.

 The half-billion-dollar program of upgrades on the Bruce Highway between Ayr and Townsville will improve safety and flood resilience.

 This section of the Bruce Highway closes due to flooding, on average, every 1 to 2 years.
 These closures significantly affect locals, tourists, transport operators and other motorists.

 Now that the Haughton River Floodplain Upgrade project is complete, the severity and frequency of closures will be greatly reduced.

 The floodplain is impacted by a variety of factors and is considered among the most complex in Queensland.

 - Increases capacity